 Here are a few tips for using Playback:

 I've tried all different file types for tracks.
 MP3, WAV, etc and .aif files definitely put the least strain on my CPU.
-They also contain tempo information which allows you to adjust the tempo of your tracks as needed WITHIN MainStage.
+Only Logic or Garage Band will allow you to include tempo information which will allow you to adjust the tempo of your tracks as needed WITHIN MainStage.
 Garageband, Logic, and every other major DAW can export .aif files (in Garageband its the "uncompressed" option).